 CIN.
-He lied - lied on his chapel oath to trick you --- lied to get you over married --?
+He lied - lied on his chapel oath to trick you --- lied to get you getting married --?

 PETER.
-You're telling me she is not pledged to him - that they are not getting hates them as I hate them - though she can break her bondage - while
+You're telling me she is not pledged to him - that they are not here - hates them as I hate them - though she can break her bondage - while I - ?
+(SHE SINKS DOWN SOBBING L.)

 CIN.
 To him!
-She loathes him as she hates the chains that hold her here -
+She loathes him as she hates the chains that hold her girl from the reformatory - a girl with a big soft heart to love with